 Congratulations!
-You were just accepted into Staten Island Technical High School!
-What are you going to do next?
-Well, you could go to Disney World… but before then we would like to invite you and your family (parents/guardians) to your Accepted Students Night on Tuesday, May 24, 2022.
+You just received an offer to attend Staten Island Technical High School!
+We would like to invite you and your family (parents/guardians) to your Accepted Students Night on Tuesday, March 28, 2023.
 We are so excited and thrilled to welcome you to the Seagull Family.

 The event will consist of two sessions.
 Session 1 will begin at 5:00 PM and end at 6:30 PM.
 Session 2 will begin at 6:30 PM and end at 8:00 PM.
-You can register by clicking on the links below and signing up for a session.
+You can register by filling out our Accepted Students Survey (linked below).
 Each session could fill up quickly; register at your earliest convenience.
 You do not need to register your parents/guardians for the event.
 They are all included with your ticket!

-At the event, you will be able to tour our athletic facilities, building and meet our amazing students, staff, faculty and coaches.
-Your evening will conclude with a session with our Principal, Mr. Mark Erlenwein.
+At the event, your evening will begin with a session with our Principal, Mr. Mark Erlenwein.
+In addition you will hear from student representatives and be treated to a musical performance!
+After this you will be able to tour our building and meet our amazing students, staff, faculty and coaches.
 We cannot wait to meet you!

 In addition, please fill out the "Accepted Student" survey below to help us acquire information that will allow us to communicate better with you moving forward.
-Your responses will also allow us to get to know you better!
+This survey is where you can also register to attend this event.

 Want to learn more about our school ahead of the event?
 See below for important links and resources!
 Be sure to start following our Social Media Pages: @_SammyTheSeagull and @SITechSO on Instagram and @SITech_HS on Twitter.